Updated on 2024-07-23 GMT+08:00

 Scenario

-Before enterprise routers are available, VPC peering connections are used to connect different VPCs in the same region.
+Before enterprise routers are available, VPC peering connections are used to connect VPCs in the same region.
 VPC peering connections are suitable for simple networks because every two VPCs need a VPC peering connection.
 In a complex network, a large number of VPC peering connections are required, which is inconvenient for network expansion and increases O&M costs.

 As a high-performance centralized router on the cloud, an enterprise router can connect multiple VPCs in the same region, making network expansion and O&M easier.